nasa-petal/bidara-deep-chat/README.md

 - Proxy requests to OpenAI through an authenticated API.
 Users can request access.
 Ability to generate api keys once authenticated.
 Authorized API keys required to communicate with API.

 - Show the quote from the file used to generate the response when BIDARA uses knowledge retrieval. https://platform.openai.com/docs/assistants/how-it-works/message-annotations

-- DALLE-3 support for image generation.
-(Coming soon to Assistants API, or could implement using Function Calling) https://cookbook.openai.com/examples/creating_slides_with_assistants_api_and_dall-e3

 - GPT-4 vision support so it can 'see' images, including ones uploaded by users.